-What we are doing here is multidimensonal scaling (section 6.5) using kernel values as the similarity values.
-For example, by taking k=2, one can visualize the data in the space induced by the kernel matrix, which can give us information as to how similarity is defined by the used kernel.
-Linear discriminality reduction (LDA) (section 6.6) can similarly be kernelized (Müller et al. 2001).
+What we are doing here is multidimensional scaling (section 6.7) using kernel values as the similarity values.
+For example, by taking k = 2, one can visualize the data in the space induced by the kernel matrix, which can give us information as to how similarity is defined by the used kernel.
+Linear discriminant analysis (LDA) (section 6.8) can similarly be kernelized (Müller et al. 2001).
+The kernelized version of canonical correlation analysis (CCA) (section 6.9) is discussed in Hardoon, Szedmak, Shawe-Taylor 2004.